wxzyd123/Pivotal_Objective_Perturbation/README.md

 # Pivatoal Objective Perturbation

-The is the source code of the paper "Mitigating Unauthorized Speech Synthesis for Voice Protection" in CCS-LAMPS 2024.
+This is the source code of the "Mitigating Unauthorized Speech Synthesis for Voice Protection" paper in the CCS Workshop (LAMPS 2024).
 We propose a voice protection technique against training procedure via pivotal objective perturbation (POP) which can disrupt the speech synthesis after effective finetuning on advanced models.